-We initiated the Phase 3 ATLAS trial in December 2020 and until November 2021, were enrolling patients in this trial comparing UGN-102 with or without TURBT to standard of care, TURBT.
+We initiated our Phase 3 ATLAS trial in December 2020 and until November 2021, were enrolling patients in this trial comparing UGN-102 with or without TURBT to standard of care, TURBT.
 In parallel, we continued to engage in discussions with the FDA and based on this dialogue, we designed a trial in order to demonstrate the efficacy and safety of UGN-102.
 This Phase 3 ENVISION trial is a single-arm, multinational, multicenter study evaluating the efficacy and safety of UGN-102 as primary chemoablative therapy in patients with low-grade intermediate risk NMIBC.
 The design of the Phase 3 ENVISION trial is similar to our Phase 2 OPTIMA II trial in that the patient population has similar clinical characteristics, receives the same investigational treatment regimen and undergoes similar efficacy and safety assessments and qualitative follow-up.
 Study participants receive six once-weekly intravesical instillations of UGN-102.
-The primary endpoint will evaluate the complete response rate at three months after the first instillation, and the key secondary endpoint will evaluate durability of response in patients who achieve complete response at the three-month assessment.
+The primary endpoint is CR rate at three months after the first instillation, and the key secondary endpoint is durability of response in patients who achieve CR at the three-month assessment.

 In February 2022, we announced the initiation of the Phase 3 ENVISION trial, targeting enrollment of 220 patients across 90 sites.
 In December 2022, we completed our target enrollment of the Phase 3 ENVISION trial.
-Assuming positive findings, we anticipate submitting an NDA for UGN-102 in 2024, subject to FDA agreement on the proposed submission.
-As a result of the FDA's acceptance of a single arm approach, we stopped enrollment of the Phase 3 ATLAS study.
+As a result of the FDA's acceptance of a single arm approach, we stopped enrollment of the Phase 3 ATLAS trial.
 However, at the time enrollment was stopped, any patients who had signed an informed consent were able to complete screening, and if eligible were randomized into the trial.
-Clinical results from these patients are expected to generate additional safety and efficacy data and other insights in our evaluation of UGN-102 as a primary therapy in the treatment of low-grade intermediate risk NMIBC.